statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 - Keeping the layout and callbacks separated and organized within the component
 - You can add more of the same component without affecting other components
 - They manage their own internal states
-- They don't affect eachother, potentially leading to easier debugging.
+- They don't affect each other, potentially leading to easier debugging.

 There are some costs involved in using AiO components:
 - Increased complexity